aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssimportrule/stylesheet/_index.md

 ---
 title: ICSSImportRule.StyleSheet
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSImportRule property.
+description: ICSSImportRule StyleSheet property.
 The style sheet referred to by this rule if it has been loaded.
 The value of this attribute is null if the style sheet has not yet been loaded or if it will not be loaded e.g. if the style sheet is for a media type not supported by the user agent
 type: docs
 weight: 30
 url: /net/aspose.svg.dom.css/icssimportrule/stylesheet/